Open Now — 24/7 Plumbing

 How can I tell if a clog is too big for a plunger?

-A clog may be too big or too solid for a plunger if, after several attempts of proper plunging technique, the water does not start to drain or if there’s no change in the water level.
-Additionally, if you notice water backing up into other fixtures or if there are gurgling sounds from the plumbing system, the blockage may be affecting your main drain system.
+A clog may be too big or too solid for a plunger if, after several attempts of proper plunging technique, the water does not start to drain or if the water level does not change.
+Additionally, if you notice water backing up into other fixtures or gurgling sounds from the plumbing system, the blockage may affect your primary drain system.
 It could require a professional plumber’s attention.

 Can I use a plunger on all types of clogs?